 NYC x Freshman Year for Free is offered by Modern States, a New York-based philanthropy that helps make college more affordable and accessible.
-The program is made possible by grants from The Carnegie Foundation and The Heckscher Foundation for Children.
+The program is made possible by a grants from The Heckscher Foundation for Children.

-COVID-19 impacted students worldwide.
-Senior years were interrupted and many high school students’ college plans were put on hold.
-Our new program aims to help select NYC high school students in the Classes of 2020 – 2025 remain on the path to college.
+Our new program aims to help select NYC high school students in the Classes of 2020 – 2026 remain on the path to college.

-Students can stay on track toward their college degree by taking advantage of free online courses developed by Modern States and its newly launched program, NYC x Freshman Year for Free.
+Students can stay on track toward their college degree by taking advantage of free online courses developed by Modern States and its successful NYC x Freshman Year for Free program.

 Modern States launched in 2017 and to date, more than 225,000 people have registered for the rapidly-growing free college program.
-Modern States is a practical on-ramp into the traditional college system and its courses help prepare students for the College Level Examination Program (CLEP) exams from the College Board.
+Modern States is a practical on-ramp into the traditional college system and its courses help prepare students for the College Level Examination Program (CLEP) exams offered by the College Board.
 CLEP enables learners of any age and background to earn academic credit at more than 2,900 major colleges and universities within the U.S.